tweepy/tweepy/docs/api.rst

                              [additional_owners])

    Use this endpoint to upload images to Twitter.
-   This automatically uses the chunked upload endpoint for videos.
+   This automatically uses the chunked upload endpoints for videos.

    :param filename: |filename|
    :param file: |file|